 Rev. Thomas Yuen

-"Our Current Pastor"
+"Our Thirteenth and Current Pastor"

 After high school Rev. Ferretti attended King’s College where he earned a Bachelor’s Degree in Psychology in 1970.
 Having entered St. Pius X Seminary, Dalton, Pa., Rev Ferretti was sent for theological studies to Christ the King Seminary, Bonaventure University, Olean, NY where he earned a Master’s Degree in Theology in 1974.